drscotthawley/ml-audio-start/README.md

 ### Scrapers

-* https://github.com/carlthome/audio-scraper: "Scrape audio from YouTube and SoundCloud with a simple command-line interface", e.g. audio-scraper "acoustic guitar".
-It's 5 years old but it worked!
+* https://github.com/carlthome/audio-scraper: "Scrape audio from YouTube and SoundCloud with a simple command-line interface", e.g. `audio-scraper "acoustic guitar"`.
+It's 5 years old, but it still works in 2021!

 ### Other DIY Audio Dataset Tricks